kktechnotes/tech-writing/index.md

 To test git on your system:
 1. Open the **Git Bash** application on your system
 2. Run the following command:

    ```
    git --version
    ```
  The installed version of Git displays.

  ## GitHub
- GitHub is a way to host the content renmotely.
+ GitHub is a way to host the content remotely.
 If access given, multiple users can read/write new versions.

  ### Create GitHub Account
  This is a test account.